scrambldchannel/csv-converter/README.md

 * Doesn't capture penalty runs
 * Doesn't handle more than one Player or Match
 * Doesn't process result type very intelligently and won't capture ties for example
+* Doesn't deal with multiple wickets per ball (not sure how this can actually happen be honest)
 * Should probably encase string values in quotes but doesn't